SharePoint Framework (SPFx) enterprise guidance

 Deploying SharePoint Framework solutions

-Deploying SharePoint Framework solutions are done in two steps; the first one being deploying the script artifacts packaged by the build process to a CDN (Content Delivery Network) location.
-The second step is to add the solution package to the App Catalog and approve it for usage in your tenant.
-The package added to the SharePoint App Catalog contains a pointer to the CDN location.
+Deploying SharePoint Framework solutions is done in two steps: the first one being deploying the script artifacts packaged by the build process to a CDN (Content Delivery Network) location.
+The second step is to add the solution package to the app catalog and approve it for usage in your tenant.
+The package added to the SharePoint app catalog contains a pointer to the CDN location.

-Developers of the SharePoint Framework solution can choose to use any CDN service; such as Azure Storage, Azure CDN, or even SharePoint itself, preferrably using the SharePoint CDN features (see below).
-Using a public CDN, where the assets deployed to the CDN are publicly available on Internet, allows for usage of the SharePoint Framework solution to be used by many tenants.
-In a SharePoint CDN deployed SharePoint Framework solution, the deployed scripts and resources are only available for the tenant it is deployed into.
+Developers of the SharePoint Framework solution can choose to use any CDN service, such as Azure Storage, Azure CDN, or even SharePoint itself, preferably by using the SharePoint CDN features (see later in this document).
+Using a public CDN, where the assets deployed to the CDN are publicly available on the Internet, allows for usage of the SharePoint Framework solution to be used by many tenants.
+In a SharePoint CDN-deployed SharePoint Framework solution, the deployed scripts and resources are only available for the tenant it is deployed into.

-By default, there is a built-in task in the build tools to deploy the packaged solution to an Azure Blob storage.
-This is something that is typically extended, by SI's or ISV's, to support custom CDN locations or configurations.
+By default, there is a built-in task in the build tools to deploy the packaged solution to Azure Blob storage.
+This is something that is typically extended, by SIs or ISVs, to support custom CDN locations or configurations.

 After changing the code and building the solution, the SharePoint Framework toolchain produces a new solution package (.sppkg) and a set of script files.
-These script files include a unique hash in their filename, which indicates that the contents of these files differ from their previously deployed versions.
-To use a new version of the solution, you have to deploy the new set of scripts to your CDN and update the solution package in the App Catalog.
-While theoretically, you could replace the contents of the existing script files and avoid upgrading the solution package, it's unreliable and not recommended.
+These script files include a unique hash in their file name, which indicates that the contents of these files differ from their previously deployed versions.
+To use a new version of the solution, you must deploy the new set of scripts to your CDN and update the solution package in the app catalog.
+While theoretically you could replace the contents of the existing script files and avoid upgrading the solution package, it's unreliable and not recommended.
 Depending on the configuration of your CDN, it could be that the previously downloaded script files are cached for a long time on the client computers, complicating the rollout of the solution to end-users.

-The location of the CDN is of importance.
-The location where the SharePoint Framework assets are hosted must have high availability, so trusted CDN providers such as Azure, Akamai or similar, and SharePoint itself, are recommended.
-From a security standpoint it is important to know what CDN's are in use by the SharePoint framework solutions deployed.
-A broken CDN can also break the SharePoint Framework solutions, and in worst case a compromised CDN might lead to that the data in the SharePoint (Online) tenant also being compromised.
+The location of the CDN is important.
+The location where the SharePoint Framework assets are hosted must have high availability, so trusted CDN providers such as Azure, Akamai, or similar, and SharePoint itself, are recommended.
+From a security standpoint, it is important to know what CDNs are in use by the SharePoint Framework solutions deployed.
+A broken CDN can also break the SharePoint Framework solutions, and in the worst case scenario, a compromised CDN might lead to the data in the SharePoint (Online) tenant also being compromised.

-When approving third party SharePoint Framework solutions, a typical checklist item is to check the authority and trust of the CDN location and any third parties that might host them.
-This is because once the application is installed and used within SharePoint Site collections, these site collections will have a dependency on the CDN location.
-As of this writing, there is no easy way to to control that end-point.
-The third party provider of the CDN can update with both wanted and unwanted changes without the users knowledge opening up an attack surface, given that the SharePoint Framework is running under the users context and can do whatever the user are allowed to do.
+When approving third-party SharePoint Framework solutions, a typical checklist item is to check the authority and trust of the CDN location and any third parties that might host them.
+This is because after the application is installed and used within SharePoint site collections, these site collections have a dependency on the CDN location.
+As of this writing, there is no easy way to control that end-point.
+The third-party provider of the CDN can update with both wanted and unwanted changes without the users' knowledge, opening an attack surface, given that the SharePoint Framework is running under the users' context and can do whatever the users can do.

 Office 365 Public CDN